14 Rare Anthurium Plants with Names and Pictures

 The leaves in Anthurium magnificum are up to 18-24 inches long and 20 inches wide when mature which places it among the large-leafed plants ideal for a bold statement in any space.

-Anthurium magnificum blossoms in bright indirect light, moderate warmth of 18-270C, humidity of 60-70% and consistently moist, fertile, aroids potting mix coupled with monthly feeding during the growing period.
+Anthurium magnificum blossoms in bright indirect light, moderate warmth of 18-270C, humidity of 60-70% and consistently moist, fertile potting mix coupled with monthly feeding in spring and summer.

 Learn more on how to grow and care for Anthurium magnificum